david672orford/david672github.io/index.md

 # iStead
-A Place in the Internet
+A Place on the Internet